thatgeeman/retinopathy_classification_resnet18/README.md

 perfomed on retina images of patients taken using fundus photography.
 This project uses a custom ResNet18 model built from scratch using PyTorch.

+> Disclaimer: Not intented for medical diagnosis.
+This project analyzes medical images for demonstration
+> purposes only.
+Always consult with your doctor, or other qualified healthcare professional before
+> self diagnosing.

 # Data Source
 See the APTOS 2019 Blindness Detection competition for the full [overview](https://www.kaggle.com/c/aptos2019-blindness-detection/overview) and [data